jengalas/jengalas.github.io/_posts/cacti/2015-03-12-st-patricks-day-cactus.md

 ---

 No, this is not the red-headed Irishman again.
-It’s our Thanksgiving cactus (*Shlumbergera truncata*) blooming again in March.
+It’s our Thanksgiving cactus (*Schlumbergera truncata*) blooming again in March.

 {% include gallery caption="*Schlumbergera truncata* in second bloom" %}